-- ► Encryption... it hides information, binds it protects confidentiality, but not integrity (without additional effort) - \triangleright E = {M}K - \triangleright (Crypto) Hashes one-way functions.
-With f(x) you cannot get x - 'Classic' Crypto involves substituting alphabets: rotation or re-mapping (we're over-simplifying there's only 50 minutes here) - Stream Cipher combine a sequence of key bits with a sequence of cleartext bits with XOR (or effectively XOR) - ▶ Block Ciphers have a limited key sequence, but extend to larger cleartext sequences - ▶ Not all block cipher modes are created equal (e.g. Electronic Coloring Book (ECB)) - Symmetric Crypto all parties share the same key - ► Asymmetric Crypto only one party has the decryption key (private key)
+- \Box (Crypto) Hashes one-way functions.
+With f(x) you cannot get x - 'Classic' Crypto involves alphabets not numbers - Stream Cipher combine a sequence of key bits with a sequence of cleartext bits with XOR (⊕) (^) - Block Ciphers have a limited key stream, but extend to larger cleartext sequences - Not all block cipher modes are created equal (e.g. Electronic Coloring Book (ECB)) - Symmetric Crypto all parties share the same key - Asymmetric Crypto only one party has the decryption key (private key)